nv-tlabs/GEN3C/README.md

 at all, is imprecise, because camera parameters are mere inputs to the neural network which must then infer how the video depends on the camera.
 In contrast, GEN3C is guided by a 3D cache: point clouds obtained by predicting the pixel-wise depth of seed images or previously generated frames.
-When generating the next frames, GEN3C is conditioned on the 2D renderings of the 3D cache with the new camera trajectory provided by the user.
+When gpromptenerating the next frames, GEN3C is conditioned on the 2D renderings of the 3D cache with the new camera trajectory provided by the user.
 Crucially, this means that GEN3C neither has to remember what it previously generated nor does it have to